Software-Engineering-DHBW/BonoboBoard/README.md

 ## The Prototype

-To ensure that our project is possible, we created a prototype for two of your core-features.
+To ensure that our project is possible, we created a prototype for two of the core features.
 We use python version 3.8.

 ****************************

 ### Reasons for the feature-selection

-We chose the ```DualisImporter``` and ```LectureImporter``` because they represent our core-functionalities.
+We chose the ```DualisImporter``` and ```LectureImporter``` because they represent our core functionalities.
 #### DualisImporter
 We rely on this feature to get all grades.
-We thought it's difficult to gather "protected" date (user, password), so we chose it to be in our prototype.
+We thought it would be difficult to gather "protected" data (user, password), so we chose it to be part of our prototype.

 #### LectureImporter
 Without a function to get all lectures of a specified course, we can't display a calendar.
-So this is a number one priority and the reason it's in our prototype.
+So this is a number one priority.
+Thus it has to be in our prototype.

-This is how you get them to run:
+Let's get started:

 ****************************

 ### Requirements
 - [Anaconda](https://www.anaconda.com/products/individual) to run python scripts
-- used python-packages
+- Used python-packages
   - [``` BeautifulSoup ```](https://anaconda.org/anaconda/beautifulsoup4)
   - [``` pandas ```](https://anaconda.org/anaconda/pandas)
   - [``` icalendar```](https://anaconda.org/conda-forge/icalendar)